abdullahjavaid86/abdullahjavaid86/README.md

 - 🤝 I’m looking for help with **Any Project to transform your physical world into digital**

-- 💬 Ask me about **react, vue, node, laravel, linux/unix, motorcycles and many more...**
+- 💬 Ask me about **React, Vue, Node, Laravel, Linux/UNIX, Motorcycles, and many more...**

 - 📫 How to reach me **dev.abdullahjavaid86@gmail.com**